MEET OUR TALENTED INSTRUCTORS

 Ballet - Jazz - Lyrical - Contemporary - Tap

 Kayla began dancing at the age of 5 at Steppin’ Out Dance Academy.
 When she was 7 years old, she auditioned and made it into company.
 She continued dancing and competing at Steppin’ Out until she graduated high school in 2011.
 Kayla attended the University of New Hampshire and obtained her degree in Dance.
 During her four years, she was a member of the Jazz, Tap & Aerial company as well as one of the company’s aerialists.
 The UNH dance company is also how Kayla met her husband as he was one of the spotters.
 She was very fortunate to be attending college nearby as it allowed her to begin teaching at Steppin’ Out in the fall of 2012 during her sophomore year.
 Her first year of teaching, she taught jazz, tap, ballet, lyrical and aerial.
 Her junior year, she was awarded UNH’s Jean Mattox Scholarship which is given to two Dance Majors for their excellence in dance.
 After graduating, Kayla continued working at Steppin’ Out as a dance and aerial instructor, UNH as an aerial instructor and was the assistant director during UNH’s summer dance and aerial intensives.
 Kayla continued teaching as an aerial instructor for Steppin’ Out and UNH until she had her daughter in fall of 2018.
 Currently she continues as a dance instructor at Steppin’ Out, focusing mainly on Ballet, Jazz and Lyrical as well as being the assistant director for the UNH summer intensives.
-Outside of dance, she enjoys spending time with her husband, daughter and as of February 2022, her son.
+Outside of dance, she enjoys spending time with her husband, daughter and son.
 She enjoys traveling and has been to over 12 countries.
 Her favorite thing about teaching has been watching students grow their passion for dance and pushing to better themselves.
 She especially loves seeing students graduate and choose to continue their dancing career.

 Kaylee Mensinger - Instructor

-Kaylee Mensinger began dancing when she was only 5 years old, but started at Steppin Out Dance Academy around the age of 9.
+Kaylee Mensinger began dancing when she was only 5 years old, but started at SODA around the age of 9.
 Her passion for dance grew each year as she gained more experience and became closer with all of her friends and peers here at the studio.
 Growing up, the studio was Kaylees favorite place to be, regardless of what life brought to her.
 One of her most memorable moments was self choreographing a duo with her close friend Brianna Burke during her senior year titled “The Wheel”.
 Kaylee is majoring in sociology at Southern New Hampshire University, and it is a goal of hers to incorporate this knowledge into her everyday life, including dance.
 Aside from this, she enjoys art in many forms, such as drawing, painting, jewelry making, and dancing (of course).
 She hopes to continue her passion for dance by helping other students to grow, learn, and express themselves confidently through movement.

 Lisa Finocchiaro - Instructor